LEARN ABOUT MEMBERSHIP

-A Hidden Epidemic: Why Fall Rates Keep Climbing — And What We're Going to Do About It
+A Hidden Epidemic: Why Fall Rates Keep Climbing — And What We're Doing About It

 I sat down one evening expecting good news.
 I'd been doing some homework on fall statistics — thinking surely, in 2025, we'd finally be bending the curve.
 Better awareness.
 Better products.
 Better medicine.
 More grab bars on the shelf at every hardware store.